ksachdeva/scikit-nni/README.rst

 Make sure that during the exeuction of the experiment your datasource (i.e. in this case `yourmodule.ACustomDataSource`) is available in the PYTHONPATH.

-Here is an additional example showing the usage of an built-in datasource reader
+Here is an additional example showing the usage of a built-in datasource reader

 .. code-block:: yaml